 What Is Aftercare?

-Aftercare refers to all work done by an individual with an addiction disorder after a rehabilitation program has been completed that’s meant to keep that person on the path to recovery.
+Aftercare refers to all work done by an individual with an addiction disorder after a rehabilitation program has been completed, that’s meant to keep that person on the path to recovery.
 Addiction recovery doesn’t end with rehab.
-It’s a continuous process of building a life in which intoxicants are not needed to get through each day.
-This is evidenced by the fact that so many recovering individuals suffer at least one relapse – 40 percent to 60 percent, according to the Journal of the American Medical Association– that some addiction experts consider to be just part of the recovery process.
+It’s a continuous process of building a life in which substances are not needed to get through each day.

 Because relapse can be a part of the recovery process (relapse rates for substance use disorders fall between 40-60%) it is important to have continued support beyond when formal treatment ends.5

 Aftercare plans can take many forms such as:

 What is important, is that a person has the resources they need to stay motivated on their sobriety journey.

 At American Addiction Centers, we understand that maintaining long-term recovery is an ongoing process.
 During addiction rehab at Recovery First Treatment Center, not only is medical detox and treatment offered, but we also provide aftercare planning to help patients create healthy and productive addiction coping skills for day-to-day life.